calmjs/calmjs/README.rst

     separator for the names due to established naming conventions in JavaScript (and in ES6 towards the future).

-    Other tools that works with the |calmjs| framework can then make use of these raw JavaScript source files, turning them into actual usable Node.js modules for local consumption, or |AMD|_ artifacts for consumption over the web.
+    Other tools that works with the Calmjs framework can then make use of these raw JavaScript source files, turning them into actual usable Node.js modules for local consumption, or |AMD|_ artifacts for consumption over the web.
 This leads to...